About Yellowstone National Park

 Yellowstone National Park is truly awesome.
 A volcanic, mountainous, wildlife paradise whose awesomeness is matched only by it’s size.
 2.2 million acres holds a LOT of awesome.
-It is our family’s personal favorite place which is why we have spent over 3 months exploring the park over the last 4 years of our travels.
+It is our family’s personal favorite place which is why we have spent over 3 months exploring the park over our 5 years of full time travel years of our travels.
 Yellowstone keeps calling us back.
-And we will follow…
+And we will answer…

-Yellowstone was Americas first National Park and with good reason.
+Yellowstone was the world’s first National Park and with good reason.
+It is the crown jewel of the National Park Service.
 There is so much variety here.
 In fact to describe this park as one place almost does it a disservice.
-It could easily be several National Parks- each different from the rest.
+It could easily be several National Parks, each different from the rest.

 There is the 136 square mile Yellowstone Lake which is ginormous and pristine and has over 140 miles of coastline to explore.